Poloniex VS Coinbase: Crypto Exchange Comparison

 Suddenly, it’s mid-2017, and things start to go downhill.
 Customers were reporting fishy activity on their accounts and unauthorized withdrawing of funds.
 Poloniex was condemned for disappointing customer support and lost hundreds of users to more reputable exchanges and newly founded rivals, such as Binance and Bittrex.

-Coinbase has kept its place at the top with other leading crypto exchanges since 2012.
+Coinbase is one of the best Bitcoin exchanges, founded in 2012.
 The platform is the brainchild of two software engineers and crypto market aficionados, Brian Armstrong and Fred Ehrsam who, together with the whole Coinbase team, operate from San Francisco, California.

 According to their official website, the platform has had more than 30 million traders throughout the years, who have traded more than $150 billion in cryptocurrencies.
 This is supported by the fact that Coinbase is available to crypto enthusiasts in over 100 countries around the world.
 The platform complies with the US regulatory laws, which has earned it the respect and trust of many renowned venture capital firms like Andreessen Horowitz, Union Square Ventures (USV), and Ribbit Capital, all of whom invested a lot of money in Coinbase as early as 2013.